leonmbj/basic-backend-interview-test/README.md

 To analyze all data, calculate and return the month with most hazardous asteroids.
 Use <b>hazardous=false</b> to show the month with most non-hazardous asteroids.

 >http://localhost/basic-backend-interview-test/web/app_dev.php<b>/neo/best-month?hazardous=true</b>

+### Testing

+To run phpunit tests, do the command:

+>./vendor/phpunit/phpunit/phpunit --debug src/

 ### Start Project with Simphony's own web server